List of Pepper Ann episodes: Season 1 (1997–98)

+"Have You Ever Been Unsupervised": Pepper Ann freaks out when she's invited to Dieter's unsupervised 13th birthday party, where Dieter plans to play Spin the Bottle.
+"The Unusual Suspects": In this parody of hardboiled detective stories and the film The Usual Suspects, the Hazelnut Middle School Otter Statue is stolen, and Principal Hickey calls up Pepper Ann and four suspects to find out the truth.

 Season 2 (1998–99)

 The second season of Pepper Ann consists of 13 episodes (25 segments).
 Due to crediting inconsistencies, the episodes are ordered below by their package order (as featured on Disney+) and not their original broadcast order.

 Note: Starting with this season, the series switched to digital ink and paint, and all episodes were directed by Brad Goodchild.